nothke/shakedown-docs/README.md

 #### How do I fly the camera around freely?

-Switch through the cameras (with C by default) until the camera stops moving -> this is actually the free look camera!
+Switch through the cameras (with C by default) until you reach the "Freelook" camera.
 Now you can hold right click to look around and move the camera around (with numpad keys by default).
 Sorry that it isn't that clear, I will add some in-game tooltips in the future.

 ### Default controls